 Appeal: On occasion, serious circumstances such as injury, illness, or death of a relative can cause a major disruption in a student’s ability to successfully complete coursework.
 If students believe that they can present mitigating circumstances for failing to meet minimum standards, they must make an appeal in writing.
 To appeal, students must complete an Appeal to Continue Study questionnaire and submit the questionnaire to email@example.com.
 The Appeals Committee will review the appeal, make a decision, and send a written response to the student via email.
 Students who are reinstated through the appeal process will be reinstated on Probation.

 Probation: Students who successfully appeal ineligibility will be permitted to take courses on Probation.
-Students on Probation must complete an Academic Meeting with a Program Advisor and follow an Academic Recovery Plan, which may require the student to fulfill specific terms and conditions such as taking a reduced course load or enrolling in specific courses.
+Students on Probation must complete an Academic Meeting with a Success Coach and follow an Academic Recovery Plan, which may require the student to fulfill specific terms and conditions such as taking a reduced course load or enrolling in specific courses.
 Requesting and scheduling an Academic Meeting is the student’s responsibility.
 Failure to complete an Academic Meeting and Academic Recovery Plan may result in a hold on future registration.

 Students on Probation may remain eligible for federal, state, and institutional financial assistance programs for one payment period (until the next evaluation point).
 To qualify for further Financial Aid and/or outside financial assistance, the student must meet minimum standards or be making progress on an Academic Recovery Plan.